Board of Directors

 Jack Hott ’70, ’91

-Jack Hott earned both a Bachelor of Science degree and a Master of Business Administration from BGSU.
+Jack Hott earned both a Bachelor of Science degree, 1970, and a Master of Business Administration, 1991, from BGSU.
 He also received a Master of Public Administration at the University of Oklahoma in 1977.
-He is the contracts manager for Fluor Government Group.
-Hott is a board member for the Clear Creek Soccer Association and previously served on the National Contract Management Association’s Board of Directors (including terms as the regional vice president and national vice president and treasurer).
+A retired Air Force officer, he has over four decades working in federal contracts and acquisition.
+He is the owner of Sourcing Outcomes & Solutions LLC concentrating on subcontract/purchasing business systems for federal government contractors.
+He previously served on the National Contract Management Association’s Board of Directors (including terms as the regional vice president and national vice president and treasurer), and currently is a member of the Subcontract Management Institute Board of Trustees.